-"Everyone is good at something," said the professor.
+"Everyone is good at something," said Professor Longbottom.
 "Everyone has something they love.
 You just have to find it."

-The Herbology master gave him a reassuring smile and patted him on the shoulder.
-"You're a clever, good-hearted boy, Albus.
+The Herbology master gave him a reassuring smile and a pat on the shoulder.
+"You're a clever, good-hearted lad, Albus.
 You'll find something.
 And if it takes you a while, there's no shame in taking work that's just work.
-Those sorts of jobs are often the ones that keep our world turning."
+Those sorts of jobs are often the ones that keep the world turning."